 Insect Biodiversity Monitoring at Riparian Restoration Sites in the City of Santa Rosa

 Project Description: The City of Santa Rosa is undertaking a variety of restoration efforts that increase diversity, habitat quality, and wildlife movement within the city limits: (1) hydrological and riparian restoration at the Colgan Creek Restoration Area, (2) grassland restoration at the Fresno Avenue Migration Corridor Preserve, and (3) vernal pool restoration at the Samuel P. Jones Hall Shelter and Community Center.
 In conjunction with these ongoing projects, the City is interested in determining how restoration efforts affect insect biodiversity at each site.
-Six entomology students volunteered to collect, identify and curate insect collections at each site that will serve as the baseline data for comparison with future surveys when restoration work is completed.
+Entomology students collected, identified and curated insect collections at each site.
+Return to the site a year later allows an analysis of the response of insect communities to restoration.

 Project Faculty: Fran Keller (Biology)